 - A. Applicability.
-Farmstands are allowed as an accessory use in the districts specified in § 4.2.4: Use Table. - B. Vehicular Access.
+Farmstands are allowed as an accessory use in the districts specified in § 4.2.3: Use Table. - B. Vehicular Access.
 Permanent farmstands shall provide safe ingress and egress.
-Vehicles must be able to enter and exit the site without using a right-of-way for maneuvering area. - C. Setbacks.
-Permanent farmstands shall be located at least 5 feet from the edge of the right-ofway.
+Vehicles must be able to enter and exit the site without using a right-of-way for maneuvering area.